 Want to read more about beautiful small towns in Connecticut?
 DQ Family Travel has a great post about things to do in nearby Middletown, CT.

 Resources for Visiting Suffield, CT

 - Getting Around – Bradley International Airport is just 4 miles from the center of Suffield, and car rentals are available right at the airport.
-Siffield is also less than 20 miles from Hartford, CT, which is the local transportation hub.
-You will find public busses that also run between Suffield, the airport, and Hartford.
+Suffield is also less than 20 miles from Hartford, CT, which is the local transportation hub.
+You will find public buses that also run between Suffield, the airport, and Hartford.

 - What to See and Do – The Connecticut Office of Tourism is a great resource for planning a trip to Suffield.
 They have lots of information about special events and attractions, as well as suggestions for shopping and dining.

 - Where to Stay -Suffield is a small town without a lot of lodging opportunities.
 We recommend staying in the nearby town of Waterbury, which is about six miles from Suffield.
 We find great lodging deals on Trivago.

 I am a native New Englander, who has chosen to stay and raise my family in the beautiful Northeast.
 I am on hiatus from my career as a healthcare professional, and while I miss working closely with my patients, I am loving being a stay at home mom to my three active children.
 I never expected to be dealing with Toddler World again at 40, but here we are…and I am enjoying it more now than I did at 30!
 When I am not chasing around my almost 2-year-old, I am probably planning our next trip around New England or somewhere else in the world.

 Pin for Later?